spacetelescope/webbpsf/docs/relnotes.rst

 **Updates to the optical models**:

- * Initial support for spectroscopt: *NIRSpec fixed slit spectroscopy*, *MIRI LRS spectroscopy* (for both slit and slitless modes), and *NIRISS single-object slitless spectroscopy*.
+ * Initial support for spectroscopy: *NIRSpec fixed slit and some MSA spectroscopy*, *MIRI LRS spectroscopy* (for both slit and slitless modes), and *NIRISS single-object slitless spectroscopy*.
 To model one of these modes, select the desired image plane stop (if any) plus the pupil plane stop for the